Printer Friendly

 3. A void; an emptiness: a hollow in one's life.

-4. A small valley between mountains.
+4. A small valley between hills or mountains.

 v. hol·lowed, hol·low·ing, hol·lows